fatshinobi/nomics_integration/README.md

 BTC]

 Task 3:
+Retrieve a specific cryptocurrency to specific fiat.
+Ie: BTC in ZAR or ETH in USD

+Task 4:
 Calculate the price of one cryptocurrency from another, in relation to their dollar value
 Ie: 1BTC = $100, 1ETH = $50, therefore 1ETH == 0.5BTC